Last Updated: October, 2023

 What is NB-IoT used for?

 NB-IoT can be used for a wide variety of applications.
-However, there are certain key characteristics of Narrowband IoT that make it more suitable for particular needs, such as:
+However, certain key characteristics of Narrowband IoT make it more suitable for particular needs, such as:

 - Low power consumption: